 Model Scope and Limitations

-The model does not calculate the run-out distance during the landslide mobility but focuses on the analysis of the triggering and retrogressive failure mechanism.
+The model focuses on the analysis of the triggering and retrogressive failure mechanism.
 The model does not account for several important factors related to the failure including soil anisotropy, hydraulic conditions, weather conditions, external loads attributable to buildings, or snow accumulations.

-In the upcoming sections, we will delve into each of these components in detail, including the 3D reconstruction of terrain and soil layers, the assignment of 3D soil properties to material points, and the application of the Material Point Method for modeling large deformations.
+In the upcoming sections, we will delve into each of these components in detail, including the 3D reconstruction of terrain and soil layers, the assignment of soil properties to material points, and the application of the Material Point Method for modeling large deformations.